-If you want to learn more about being a freelancer translate, check out this guide from Zippia.
+If you want to learn more about being a freelancer translator, check out this guide from Zippia.

-Make sure you check out the guidelines for working through these platforms.
+Make sure you check out the guidelines for working through these platforms, as some may require a bachelor’s degree or a background check.
 And take time to compare what tutors in your niche charge so you know where to set your rates.

-Blogging is super time-intensive because there’s just so much to do.
+Blogging is exceptionally time-intensive because there’s just so much to do.

-You have to write posts, create pin images, schedule posts, respond to comments.
+You have to write blog posts, create pin images, schedule posts and respond to comments.
 Then you have to promote your posts on social media and send things to your email list.
 It’s a lot.

-If you’re intrigued by blogging but aren’t ready to start a blog of your own, blog and social media management could be an awesome fit.
+If you’re intrigued by blogging but aren’t ready to start a blog of your own, blog and social media management could be a great fit for offering freelance services.